 Download our provider handbook and appendices for NHS GP practices and GP out-of-hours services

-- Inspectors will use professional judgement, supported by objective measures and evidence, to assess services against our five key questions:
+- Inspectors use professional judgement, supported by objective measures and evidence, to assess services against our five key questions:

 - Are they safe?

 - We rate services – these ratings will help people to compare services and to highlight where care is outstanding, good, requires improvement or inadequate.